theolivenbaum/resin/README.md

 ## Writing, mapping, reducing and paging

-__Write__ data flow: documents are persisted, then turned into vectors that turn into nodes in a graph that turn into a bitmap that is persisted on disk.
+__Write__ data flow: documents are persisted, then turned into vectors that turn into nodes in a graph that turn into a bitmap that is persisted on disk as a segment in a column file.

-__Map__ data flow: query turns into a document that turns into a tree of vectors that is compared to the vectors of your space by performing a streaming binary search of your index bitmap files.
+__Map__ data flow: a query representing one or more terms, each term identifying both a column and a value, turns into a document that turns into a tree of vectors, each node representing a boolean set operation over your space, that is compared to the vectors in your index by performing a streaming binary search of your column bitmap files.

 __Reduce__ operation: each node in the query tree that recieved a mapping to one or more posting lists ("lists of document references") during the map step now materializes their references and we can join them with those of their the parent, through intersection, union or deletion, and, once the tree's been materialized all the way down to the root, we have a list of references that we can sort by relevance so that we can do what we really came here to do, to materialize a list of scored and sorted documents that are paged.